wintan1418/react-calculaltor/README.md

 ## react calculator
 In this project I have  built a  basic calculator using react React.
-The project is divided into five milestones, with each milestone having its different unique  fucntionality.
+The project is divided into five milestones, with each milestone having its own different unique  fucntionality.
 The app is capable of performing simple arithmetical tasks such as: addition, substraction, multiplication and division.

 [Live version](https://wintan-calculator.herokuapp.com/)